-(a) All provisions for water supply for domestic use, agricultural use and fire protection purposes including source (water mains, wells), quality and approximate quantity expressed as gallons per minute;

-- (b) All provisions for sewage disposal, storm drainage and infiltration, flood control, and required National Pollution Discharge Elimination System (NPDES) facilities including the approximate grade and elevation of existing and proposed sewers and storm drains, location of septic systems and their expansion areas, location of the soil percolation test sites, and preliminary calculations used to select, size, and locate all proposed facilities; and - (c) All provisions for utility services, including gas, electricity, telephone and cable television.
+- (a) All provisions for water supply for domestic use, agricultural use and fire protection purposes including source (watermains, wells), quality and approximate quantity expressed as gallons per minute; - (b) All provisions for sewage disposal, storm drainage and infiltration, flood control, and required National Pollution Discharge Elimination System (NPDES) facilities including the approximate grade and elevation of existing and proposed sewers and storm drains, location of septic systems and their expansion areas, location of the soil percolation test sites, and preliminary calculations used to select, size, and locate all proposed facilities; and - (c) All provisions for utility services, including such as gas, electricity, telephone and cable television.
+These utilities shall be undergrounded unless specifically prohibited by County policy or the County determines, on a case-by-case basis, that such undergrounding would have adverse environmental impacts greater than the adverse impacts of not undergrounding.